 In addition, during the spring and summer of 2024, the Corporation carried out geological compilation work on some of its projects, including the Caumont, Duval, Valiquette, Arques and Lemare projects, to assess the potential for copper, nickel and platinum group elements (PGE) in preparation for future exploration.

-No exploration and evaluation expenses were recorded during the three-month period ended November 30, 2024.
+Evaluation and exploration expenses of \$62,845 were incurred during the nine-month period ended May 31, 2025.